oracle/truffleruby/doc/user/polyglot.md

 ## Running Ruby code from another language

-When you `eval` Ruby code from the Polyglot API in another language and mark the source as interactive, the same interactive top-level binding is used each time.
+When you `eval` Ruby code from the [Context API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.html) in another language and mark the `Source` as interactive, the same interactive top-level binding is used each time.
 This means that if you set a local variable in one `eval`, you will be able to use it from the next.

-Not that parsing Ruby is dependent on the current state of the top-level binding.
-If you parse an interactive source with the binding at one point in time, and then execute against the binding after it has been modified, the code will not be re-parsed with the modified binding.
-You may even find that you create a race condition, or parse against a binding in a state during the execution of another source.

-To complicate this - Ruby parsing in TruffleRuby is lazy.
-Your code won't be parsed until it is executed for the first time.
+The semantics are the same as the Ruby semantics of calling `INTERACTIVE_BINDING.eval(code)` for every `Context.eval()` call with an interactive `Source`.
+This is similar to most REPL semantics.

 ## Loading code written in foreign languages